datahub-project/datahub/README.md

 ## Releases
 See [Releases](https://github.com/linkedin/datahub/releases) page for more details.
 We follow the [SemVer Specification](https://semver.org) when versioning the releases and adopt the [Keep a Changelog convention](https://keepachangelog.com/) for the changelog format.

+## FAQs
+Frequently Asked Questions about DataHub can be found [here](https://github.com/linkedin/datahub/blob/master/docs/faq.md).

 ## Features & Roadmap
 Check out DataHub's [Features](docs/features.md) & [Roadmap](docs/roadmap.md).

 ## Contributing
 We welcome contributions from the community.
-Please refer to [the guidelines](CONTRIBUTING.md) for more details.
-We also have a [contrib](contrib) directory for incubation.
+Please refer to our [Contributing Guidelines](CONTRIBUTING.md) for more details.
+We also have a [contrib](contrib) directory for incubating experimental features.

 ## Community
-Join our [slack channel](https://app.slack.com/client/TUMKD5EGJ/DV0SB2ZQV/thread/GV2TEEZ5L-1583704023.001100) for important discussions and announcements.
+Join our [slack workspace](https://app.slack.com/client/TUMKD5EGJ/DV0SB2ZQV/thread/GV2TEEZ5L-1583704023.001100) for important discussions and announcements.
 You can also find out more about our past and upcoming [town hall meetings](https://github.com/linkedin/datahub/blob/master/docs/townhalls.md).

-## FAQs
-Frequently Asked Questions about DataHub can be found [here](https://github.com/linkedin/datahub/blob/master/docs/faq.md).

 ## Related Articles & Presentations
 * [DataHub: A Generalized Metadata Search & Discovery Tool](https://engineering.linkedin.com/blog/2019/data-hub)